Shaping the Future of Interactive Experiences

 We are a research group in Human-Computer Interaction (HCI) at htw saar.

-We innovate at the crossroads of technology, design, and AI to create and evaluate interactive experiences that engage, assist, and empower people.
+We innovate at the crossroads of technology, UX, and AI to create and evaluate interactive experiences that engage, assist, and empower people.

 Mission